Thais celebrate king's birthday amid widening royal insult probe

 The king has spent the past few months at a Bangkok hospital where he was treated for 'water on the brain', or hydrocephalus, a build-up of cerebrospinal fluid that surrounds the brain.

-He canceled a public appearance to mark his birthday last year, on medical advice.
+He cancelled a public appearance to mark his birthday last year, on medical advice.

 Crown Prince Maha Vajiralongkorn is expected to carry out ceremonies to mark his father's birthday, including an evening candle-lighting ceremony in Bangkok to pay tribute to the king.